the-unrealist/the-unrealist/_drafts/dev-log-01-foundations.md

 `Sunshine` is the working title of my project.
 Most custom systems and classes will have this as the prefix, e.g., `USunshineAssetManager`.
 It's not the final name of my game.

-I use [JetBrians Rider](https://www.jetbrains.com/rider/) as my IDE, and it directly works with `.uproject`.
+By the way, I use [JetBrians Rider](https://www.jetbrains.com/rider/) as my IDE, and it directly works with `.uproject`.
 That's why I don't have a Visual Studio `.sln` solution file.

 ### EditorConfig
 Both Visual Studio and JetBrains Rider support [EditorConfig](https://editorconfig.org/).
 By placing an `.editorconfig` file in the project's root folder, I enforce a consistent code style throughout the entire project.